roshan-research/hazm/README.md

 ## Installation
-The latest stabe verson of Hazm can be installed through `pip`:
+The latest stable version of Hazm can be installed through `pip`:

 	pip install hazm